 vi.
 Garments Inspection and Shipment:

 Final Garment inspection is an important part of Quality control or QC.
-The best QC section is the representation of the best garment factory.
+The best QC section represents the best garment factory.
 After completing apparel or garments, an inspection is made to find out the fault of the garments.
 It’s done manually.
-Often garment factories set a commodity standard to measure production output.
+Often, garment factories set a commodity standard to measure production output.
 QC is the most complicated section where the quality of a garment could be defined by the inspection.

 a.
 Spot Removing, Ironing, and Finishing: